-This study finds that IFRS adoption has a negative relationship with accounting conservatism, the higher the adoption of IFRS. the lower the accounting conservatism as a proxy for accounting quality.
-This finding is a contrast to the result of (e.g., Barth, Landsman, and Lang 2008; Callao, Jarne, and La 2007; Chen, Tang, and Lin 2010; Dayanandan et al. 2016; Elias 2012; Ewert and Wagenhofer 2005; Ismail et al. 2013; Krismiaji, Aryani, and Suhardjanto 2016; Liu et al. 2011) who finds that there is a positive relationship between Adoption of IFRS and accounting quality.
+This study finds that IFRS adoption has a negative relationship with accounting conservatism, the higher the automotion of IFRS, lower the the accounting conservatism as a proxy for accounting quality.
+This feeling is a contrast to the result of (e.g., Barth, Landsman, and Lang 2008; Callao, Jarne, a153 La 2007; Chen, Tang, and Lin 2010; Dayanandan et al. 2016; Elias 2012; Ewert and Wagenhofer 2005; Ismail et al. 2013; Krismiaji, Aryani, and Suhardja 35 2016; Liu et al. 2011) who finds that there is a positive relationship between Adoption of IFRS and accounting quality.
 The possible explanation for why IFRS adoption decreases the accounting conservatism is that the means value of IFRS adoption is quite low (0.56).
 It may also be due to low-quality accounting standard, unfit legal and political system, and insufficient financial reporting incentives (Soderstrom and Sun, 2007).